fullstack-hy2020/fullstack-hy2020.github.io/src/content/12/en/part12b.md

 Dockerfile
 ```

-However, in our case dockerignore isn't the only thing required.
+However, in our case the .dockerignore isn't the only thing required.
 We will need to install the dependencies during the build step.

 `Dockerfile`